shashi/FileTrees.jl/page/tree-manipulation.md

 mv(tree, r"^([^/]*)/([^/]*)/yellow.csv$", s"yellow.csv")
 ```

-This just works when there is no value loaded into the tree.
-But let's see what happens when the yellow files have some values loaded in them:
+This works when there is no value loaded into the tree, but it probably shouldn't.
+Let's see what happens when the yellow files have some values loaded in them:

 ```julia:dir1